-- F1 Definition of a vulnerable consumer - A vulnerable consumer means a consumer of a retail residential landline service, who:
+9. A vulnerable consumer means a consumer of a residential landline service, who:

-- 9.1 is at particular risk of requiring the 111 emergency service; and - does not have a means for contacting the 111 emergency service that can be operated for the minimum period, in the event of a power failure. - 10.
+- 9.1 is at particular risk of requiring the 111 emergency service; and - 9.2 does not have a means for contacting the 111 emergency service that can be operated for the minimum period, in the event of a power failure. - 10.
 For the purposes of clause 9.1, a consumer who is "at particular risk of requiring the 111 emergency service" means a consumer who is more likely than other consumers to require the 111 emergency service because of a specific circumstance applicable to that consumer.